DominikGuzei/flawless.css/README.md

      }
 ```

-The best part about this is that **you're not locked into any rules** from the framework.
+The best part about this is that **you’re not locked into any rules** from the framework.
 You can change the complete layout any time!
 Just change a few arguments in `.grid_setup()` or adjust element sizes by changing how many columns they span.

 Cutting Edge Webdesign
 ----